-The complete record of the debates as well as the parliamentary documents are published in the Journal Official [Official Gazette].
+The complete record of the debates as well as the parliamentary documents are published in the Journal Officiel [Official Gazette].

+TITLE VI

-TITLE VI OF THE RELATIONS BETWEEN THE NATIONAL ASSEMBLY AND THE GOVERNMENT
+OF THE RELATIONS BETWEEN THE NATIONAL ASSEMBLY AND THE GOVERNMENT

 The law is voted by the National Assembly.
+It is, after its adoption, transmitted to the Government without delay.